Jeffrey4899/PLAX_EF_Labels_202509/README.md

   - Validated EF values using a trained A4C model (trained using [EchoNet-Dynamic](https://echonet.github.io/dynamic/)), achieving a mean absolute error (MAE) of 6.64%.

 ### 3. Ground Truth Dataset - A4C videos with EF labels
 This dataset contains EF labels derived from clinical notes in the MIMIC-IV-NOTE dataset.
-Using time-based correlation and GPT-4 NLP, EF values were extracted from discharge summaries and paired with corresponding PLAX videos.
+Using time-based correlation and GPT-4 NLP, EF values were extracted from discharge summaries and paired with corresponding A4C videos.
 After rigorous filtering and validation:
 - **Size**: 1,018 videos across 290 studies.
 - **Methodology**:
   - Correlated echocardiography studies and clinical notes within a 1-day window.